GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ### Seek to a specific time

-The "seekto" action user intent moves the media playback time to a specific time.
+The "seekto" action indicates that the user wants to move the media playback time to a specific time.

 The `seekTime` value provided in the action handler is the time in seconds to move the media playback time to.